openapi-json-schema-tools/openapi-json-schema-generator/samples/openapi3/client/petstore/python/README.md

 ## Notes for Large OpenAPI documents
-If the OpenAPI document is large, imports in petstore_api.apis and petstore_api.models may fail with a RecursionError indicating the maximum recursion limit has been exceeded.
+If the OpenAPI document is large, imports in petstore_api.apis and petstore_api.components.schemas may fail with a RecursionError indicating the maximum recursion limit has been exceeded.
 In that case, there are a couple of solutions:

 Solution 1: